Ferroin/ahferroin7-overlay/README.md

                                 may not be needed on others.

-And this is a list of 3rd-party stuff: app-crypt/efitools              Updated version relative to Portage,
+And this is a list of 3rd-party stuff: app-crypt/certbot-dns-route53   Amazon Route 53 plugin for Certbot,
-                                due to the apparent lack of support from the developers for getting the updated
-                                ebuild in tree.
-app-crypt/certbot-dns-route53   Amazon Route 53 plugin for Certbot,
-                                will be removed when it finally gets added to portage. app-portage/gs-pypi             Updated ebuild for gs-pypi with Python 3.6 support. dev-python/nbt2yaml             A library and tools for converting Minecraft's NBT format to YAML net-fs/samba                    Modified Samba ebuild that allows
+                                will be removed when it finally gets added to portage. dev-python/nbt2yaml             A library and tools for converting Minecraft's NBT format to YAML www-servers/micro_httpd         Tiny inetd based HTTP/1.0 server.
-                                disabling samba-regedit.
-sys-apps/usbguard               USB device whitelisting tool. sys-apps/usbguard-applet        Qt applet for sys-apps/usbguard. www-servers/micro_httpd         Tiny inetd based HTTP/1.0 server.